appmaker999/Loggy/README.md

 2. Run the installer.
 3. Wait for the program to finish installing.
 4. Done!
 Run Loggy.py(or .exe) to start using Loggy!

+NOTE ON ANTIVIRUSES!

+This program will be flagged.
+It is not a virus!!!